Shaunwild97/DeepModerator/cleancode.md

 # Clean Code

-void large blocks of code! if a method contains more than 10 lines or servers more than one purpose, maybe look into refactoring it!
+Avoid large blocks of code! if a method contains more than 10 lines or servers more than one purpose, maybe look into refactoring it!

 ```js
 const PREFIX = '!'